benwestondigital/reddit-clone-project/README.md

 ### Website
 - Hosted link: [Heroku](https://ben-reddit-project.herokuapp.com/api)

-The list of available endpoints are shown on this page.
+The list of available endpoints are shown on the `/api` page.

 ## Setting up / Installation Requirements